 Often, the symptoms of pancreatic cancer are difficult to recognize.
 These include back pain and abdominal pain, weight loss, jaundice, nausea and new onset diabetes, but these symptoms could also suggest other medical issues.

-“Unfortunately, early pancreatic cancer symptoms are not easily recognized because they are not very specific,” Dr. Dragovich said.
+“Unfortunately, early pancreatic cancer symptoms are not easily recognized because they are not very specific,” said Michael Choti, MD, division chief of surgery with Banner MD Anderson Cancer Center in Arizona.
 “Weight loss can be attributed to many different causes and back pain (a notable sign of pancreatic cancer) is more commonly attributed to back problems or arthritis.
 Jaundice, while easily recognized, is usually a sign of already advanced cancer.”

 Pancreatic cancer is not only hard to recognize early on, there are also no screening tests for early detection.
 Most are usually diagnosed at an advanced stage.

-If the cancer is diagnosed early, patients may be eligible for surgery, but Dr. Dragovich said only 1 of 4 newly diagnosed pancreatic cancers is operable.
+If the cancer is diagnosed early, patients may be eligible for surgery, but Dr. Choti said only 1 of 4 newly diagnosed pancreatic cancers is operable.

 The more we know about pancreatic cancer, the better equipped we will be to find ways to catch it and treat it early and dramatically improve survival.
 Clinical trials are necessary to determine whether new treatments developed in the laboratory are benefiting those living with pancreatic cancer.